How do I propagate plants by cuttings?

 Rooting hormones – are a group of substances known as auxins which regulate all sorts of activity in plant growth.
 Importantly for us they stimulate new root formation.
 Auxins are generally applied to the base of the cutting and are particularly effective where the tissue has been wounded.
 Auxins are often applied as powders but auxin gels and liquid formulations are also available that have other substances such as vitamins added that are known to further stimulate the rooting process.
 Rooting powders and gels are available at garden centres and large hardware shops with a gardening section.
 Usually they are labeled for suitability for soft cuttings, semi hard or for hardwood.
 The older the growth of the cutting, the more hormone strength will be needed.

 Wounding of the base of woody cuttings – New roots form on cuttings in the tissue just below the outer ‘skin’ of the shoot.
 This is the tissue that conducts the water and sugars and is called the vascular cambium.
 When cuttings are taken of harder wood we can stimulate faster and better root formation by scraping off the surface tissue on the base of the cutting to expose the sappy conducting tissue where the new roots form.

 Callusing – A layer of callus (similar to scab tissue in humans) tissue forms at the cut surface at the base of a cutting.
 It protects the inner tissue from disease and aids in water uptake prior to the new roots forming.
 This is usually a precursor to root formation.
 However, for some difficult to root plants (eg many grevilleas) we can get over callusing where a huge knob of callus tissue forms and seems to inhibit root formation.
 This can be scraped off if the cutting is taking too long.

 Check out my videos on plant propagation-

-Angus’s book, Let’s Propagate, has extensive information and pictures- buy now!
+Angus’s book, Let’s Propagate, has extensive information and pictures on all facets of propagation- buy now!